Island Communities - Each One is very Unique

 Anna Maria Island is the northernmost of a string of barrier islands that extends in a southerly direction.
 Located on the West Coast of Florida, about 35 Miles south of Tampa, Anna Maria Island is the barrier between the turquoise waters of the Gulf of Mexico and Tampa Bay.
 Almost 8 miles of white-sand beaches are stretching along the Gulf coastline southwards to Longboat Key Pass.

-There is an extensive canal network throughout the island which hardly visible – but many homes have their deep water dock, and many homes offer spectacular bay views.
+There is an extensive canal network throughout the island which is hardly visible – but many homes have their deep water dock, and many homes offer spectacular bay views as well.

 Longboat Key - is a Town in Sarasota and Manatee Counties

 Although it is known as a "private" island, Longboat Key's 12 miles of sun-drenched beach is a popular destination for visitors from all around the world.
 Longboat Key's span crosses actually through both Sarasota and Manatee Counties.
 Manatee County governs the northern part of the island; Sarasota County handles the affairs of the southern section;